Yumena Yanai

-Yumena Yanai (箭内夢菜, Yanai Yūmena), is a Japanese actress and model.
+Yumena Yanai (箭内 夢菜, Yanai Yūmena), is a Japanese actress and model.
 She is signed under the talent agency Irving.

 Biography

 Yanai was born on June 21, 2000, in Kōriyama City, Fukushima Prefecture.
 She is the eldest of four siblings, with two younger brothers and one younger sister.

 Career

 In 2016, Yanai participated in the "Miss Seventeen 2016" exclusive model audition for Seventeen magazine, in which she was selected as one of the 20 finalists from a total of 6,103 candidates.
 In the same year, Yanai was scouted by an entertainment agency while out in Harajuku.
 In October, she joined the talent agency Irving, and was selected as the cover model for "Fukushima Bishojo Zukan" and for a commercial.

 In 2017, she again took part in the "Miss Seventeen 2017" pageant and this time became the grand prize winner out of 5,981 candidates and became an exclusive model for the said magazine.
 A year later in July 2018, she made her debut as an actress in the television drama Let's Go Jets! as Honoka Tachibana.

 In 2019, she appeared in the thriller and mystery drama Mr. Hiiragi's Homeroom as a student named Yuki Misaki.
 Yanai also appeared in the drama Where Did My Skirt Go? as Momo Horie.
 Yanai made her first film appearance in the movie Snow Flower released on February 1 of the same year.
 On December 8, she made a guest appearance in the ninth episode of the afternoon drama Nippon Noir: Detective Y's Rebellion, playing the role of Yuki Misaki, the character she played in Mr. Hiiragi's Homeroom.
 In 2020, she launched her own YouTube channel called "Yumena Yanai's Dream" (箭内夢菜のユメ).